Hartley Wintney

 Hartley Wintney is a large village and civil parish in the Hart district of Hampshire, England.
 It lies about 3 mi northwest of Fleet and 8 mi east of Basingstoke.
 The parish includes the smaller contiguous village of Phoenix Green as well as the hamlets of Dipley, Elvetham, Hartfordbridge, and West Green.

-The 2011 census recorded the parish's population as 4,999.
+The 2021 census recorded the parish's population as 5,925.

-Character

-The parish includes large wooded areas such as Yateley Heath Wood and part of Hazeley Heath.
-The River Hart flows through the parish northeast of the town.
-The River Whitewater forms the western parish boundary.
-The southern boundary now follows the M3 motorway.